 Organizing A Studio

-The work space consists of a desk, two filing cabinets, a wire mesh storage table and a shelf tower.
+My work space consists of a desk, two filing cabinets, a wire mesh storage table and a shelf tower.
 I can say without a doubt creating a studio and work space was one of my best decisions, and it certainly keeps my projects from taking over other rooms.

 I love sitting at this desk with my gallery wall on one side and the inspiration board on the other.
 You might say my studio evolves as I do.

-The handy white ledges on the gallery wall hold books, trinkets and art.
+Handy white ledges on the gallery wall hold books, trinkets and art.
 I’m thinking about adding another row, but I’m still in no rush to fill the wall.
 My idea of collecting is to find pieces that have special meanings I can relate to, not just to fill space.

 One new addition to the gallery wall is the ticking striped antler mount.
 It was hanging on a wall downstairs looking neglected, until I decided to repaint the wood plaque and cover the leather with fabric.
 I’m not sure the husband has noticed yet, but I’m sure he would approve.